Java programmer expert

 // => false

-While, the fact that the references to the two different instances are different is what we expected.
-The surprise, however, may be that even though both objects contain the same attribute values, the equals method returns false and thus the values of the two objects are different.
-This is because the standard equals implementation in the Object class that every object inherits compares the memory addresses of objects, so it works just like the == operator.
-Therefore, we need to rewrite this method to define what equality means for our objects.
-But first, we need to know the rules that the equals method follows.
+The fact that the references to the two different instances are different is what we expected.
+The surprise, however, may be that even though both objects have the same attribute values, the equals method returns false, meaning that the values of the two objects are different.
+This is because the default equals implementation in the Object class, which every object inherits, compares the memory addresses of objects, so it works just like the == operator.
+So we need to rewrite this method to define what equality means for our objects.
+But first we need to know the rules that the Equals method follows.

 @Override